Thomas Danneberg

-Thomas Danneberg (born 2 June 1942) is a German former actor and voice actor.
+Thomas Danneberg (2 June 1942 – 30 September 2023) was a German actor.
 He is best known as Charles Emerson in the 1967 Edgar Wallace film The Blue Hand and for dubbing over the actors Arnold Schwarzenegger, Terence Hill, Sylvester Stallone, John Cleese, Dan Aykroyd, Adriano Celentano, Nick Nolte, John Travolta, Michael York, Rutger Hauer and Dennis Quaid.
-He has since retired from voice acting because of health reasons.

-He has also collaborated with the German trance/techno-band E Nomine on a number of their albums.
+Danneberg also collaborated with the German trance/techno-band E Nomine on a number of their albums.